Advanced Scuba Courses 2025

 Prerequisites: Advanced Open Water Diver Certification

 This course is for those divers that have a fair amount of diving experience, and are looking for some new challenges in their diving.
 Learn how to safely navigate around the remains of sunken shipwrecks, learn to watch for hazards particular to diving shipwrecks, wreck diving tips & techniques, and much more.
-This course entails one class session done in the evening, then 4 open water training dives completed over a 2 day period.
+This course consists of completing the PADI Wreck Diver e-learning course, one brief in-person academic session, then 4 open water training dives completed over a 2 day period.

-Students can sign up for the wreck diver course at the dive shop, and pick up the academic materials and videos.
-Students complete all the reading and watch all the videos at home on their own pace before the classroom session.
+Students can sign up for the wreck diver course at the dive shop, or over the phone.
+Students must complete the PADI Wreck Diver e-learning course before the classroom session.
 Then attend one of the scheduled evening classroom sessions at the dive shop listed below.

-Our charters run 4 days a week- Thursdays thru Sundays.
+Our charters run 3 days a week- Friday, Saturday & Sunday.
 You pick and choose the different dates you’d like to dive.
 Check the dive calendar to see what dives are coming up.

 Students will earn the PADI Wreck Diver specialty upon completion of the course.

-Rates: $425.00 + Mass sales tax on student materials.
-This cost includes all academic materials needed for the course.
+Rates: $600.00 + Mass sales tax on student materials.
+This cost includes the PADI Wreck Diver e-learning course, academic materials needed for the course.
 One evening of academic training & 2 days of 2 tank boat diving.

 Lobster Hunter Course